 The London Borough of Ealing organises appeals for all community schools in the borough and the following voluntary aided, foundation, free and academy schools:

-- Ada Lovelace CE High School (In-year appeals only).
-Contact Ada Lovelace directly if you wish to appeal for a Year 7 start in September 2018
+- Ada Lovelace CE High School (in-year appeals only).
+Contact Ada Lovelace directly if you wish to appeal for a year 7 start in September 2021.

 - Alec Reed Academy (High)